OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes-target/index.md

 Kubernetes targets use the `kubectl` executable to communicate with the Kubernetes cluster.
 This executable must be available on the path on the target where the step is run.
 When using workers, this means the `kubectl` executable must be in the path on the worker that is executing the step.
 Otherwise the `kubectl` executable must be in the path on the Octopus Server itself.

 ## Vendor Authentication Plugins
-Prior to `kubectl` version 1.26, the logic for authenticating against various cloud providers (eg Azure Kubernetes Services, Google Kubernetes Engine) was included "in-tree" in `kubetcl`.
+Prior to `kubectl` version 1.26, the logic for authenticating against various cloud providers (eg Azure Kubernetes Services, Google Kubernetes Engine) was included "in-tree" in `kubectl`.
 From version 1.26 onward, the cloud-vendor specific authentication code has been removed from `kubectl`, in favor of a plugin approach.

 What this means for your deployments: